Facts About Sikkim

-- Sikkim has largest area for Cardamom production and also it is the highest producer of large cardamom in India.
+- Sikkim has the largest area for Cardamom production and also it is the highest producer of large cardamom in India.

 - Sikkim is very rich in many species of orchids.

-- After re-opening of Nathu la pass on 6th July 2006, the state’s economy has seen significant growth as it facilitated growth of trade and business with Lhasa region of Tibet, China.
+- After re-opening of Nathu la pass on 6th July 2006, the state’s economy has seen significant growth as it facilitated the growth of trade and business with Lhasa region of Tibet, China.

 - Hinduism and Buddhism are the main religions of the state.
-About 61 % of population is of Hindus and 28 % follow Buddhism.
+About 61 % of the population is of Hindus and 28 % follow Buddhism.

 - Rumtek and Phodong monasteries are the most famous religious spots depicting Buddhist culture of Sikkim.
 Other famous monasteries include – Enchey monastery, Pemayangtse monastery, Phensang monastery and Tashiding monastery.